szabgab/perlmaven.com/sites/en/pages/building-a-static-blog-using-blio-and-github.md

 it is to get the latest version from [Github](https://github.com/domm/Blio).

 If you have git installed you can use `git clone git://github.com/domm/Blio.git` to fetch the latest version.
-Alternatively, there is a button <b>ZIP</b> on the [Github page of Blio](https://github.com/domm/Blio).
+Alternatively, there is a button **ZIP** on the [Github page of Blio](https://github.com/domm/Blio).
 You can download the latest version of the source code using that button, and then you can unzip it.